renderedtext/semaphore-docs-new/source/docs/adding-github-bitbucket-project-to-semaphore.md

 <img src="/docs/assets/img/adding-new-project/analysis-results.png" class="img-responsive img-bordered">

-In this case, we have a Ruby on Rails application for which we would like to run `bundle exec rake cucumber` in a second, parallel thread, so we'll select "Thread #2" from the associated select box.
+In this case, we have a Ruby on Rails application for which we would like to run `bundle exec rake cucumber` in a second, parallel thread.
+That's why  we'll add a new parallel thread and drag and drop `bundle exec rake cucumber` command to the new thread.

 <img src="/docs/assets/img/adding-new-project/thread2.png" class="img-responsive img-bordered">

-If your project needs to run commands that are different from what Semaphore has suggested, just click on the "Customize build" link at the bottom of the commands list to customize them to your needs.
+If your project needs to run commands that are different from what Semaphore has suggested, just use the commands editor to customize them to your needs.

 At this point, you'll be ready to launch your first build.
 Click on "Build With These Settings" to do so.
 If all goes well, you should see your first successful